-16. Scrutiny of Decisions (The Review of Outcomes Tour)
+45.16.
+Scrutiny of Decisions (The Review of Outcomes Tour)

-- 16.1 The Planning and Highways Regulation Committee will undertake an annual review of outcomes tour and will invite attendance from at least 1 Councillor from each area committee.
-The aim is to inspect sites in each of the area committee areas of the Borough where developments have been carried out following the grant of planning permission in order to assess the quality of the decision. - 16.2 The Assistant Director for Place Making and Planning will, after consulting Area Committees, submit to the Planning & Highways Regulation Committee each municipal year a list of sites recommended for visit.
+- 45.116.1 The Planning and Highways Regulation Committee will undertake an annual review of outcomes tour and will invite attendance from at least 1 Councillor from each area committee.
+The aim is to annually inspect sites in each of the area committee areas of the Borough where developments have been carried out following the grant of planning permission in order to assess the quality of the decision. - 45.216.2 The Assistant Director for Place Making and Planning Corporate Director for Place Management and Regeneration will, after consulting Area Committees, submit to the Planning & Highways Regulation Committee each municipal year a list of sites recommended for visit.
 The list will include examples from a range of developments, to reflect the nature of activity within the borough.
-Councillors will be provided with a set of briefing notes and questions for each of the site. - 16.3 Following the annual visit the Assistant Director for Place Making and Planning will submit a report to the Planning and Highways Regulation Committee (and then to Area Committees) on issues raised at the annual visit to assist the Committee in deciding whether policies or practices need to be reviewed. - 16.4 In addition, the visiting team shall whenever practical, inspect one completed development each cycle and report to the Planning and Highways Regulation Committee on the quality of the decision and any matters which should be addressed.
+The Director will circulate briefing notes on the sites to be visited.
+Councillors will be provided with a set of briefing notes and questions for each of the site. - 45.316.3 Following the annual visit the Corporate Director for Place Management and Regeneration Assistant Director for Place Making and Planning will submit a report to the next meeting of the Planning and Highways Regulation Committee (and then to Area Committees) on issues raised at the annual visit to assist the Committee in deciding whether policies or practices need to be reviewed. - 45.416.4 In addition, the visiting team shall whenever practical, inspect one completed development each cycle and report to the Planning and Highways Regulation Committee on the quality of the decision and any matters which should be addressed.

-17. Arrangements for Public Speaking at Area Committees
+46-17.
+Arrangements for Public Speaking at Area Committees